 Ship Owners New to SRS

-Established in 1966, the SRS has close to 50 years of experience and is currently managed by the Maritime and Port Authority of Singapore (MPA).
+Established in 1966, the SRS has than 50 years of experience and is currently managed by the Maritime and Port Authority of Singapore (MPA).

 The SRS is the administration responsible for executing the proper registration of ships sailing under the Singapore Flag and ensuring that ships and owners meet the stringent criteria that entitle their ship to obtain Singapore nationality.